-125. This 2016 Review has now been finalised and issued as a declassified document; with the agreement of the Adherents, it is made publicly available on the OECD website, together with their Survey responses.
+124. This Review has now been finalised and issued as a declassified document; with the agreement of the Adherents, it is made publicly available on the OECD website, together with the final Survey responses.

-126. Last, Adherents are reminded that they should provide updates to their Survey responses on an on-going basis and, at a minimum, on an annual basis.
+125. Last, Adherents are reminded that they should provide updates to their Survey responses on an on-going basis and, at a minimum, on an annual basis.